ssu-humane/HerO/README.md

 ## Method: HerO

 - HerO, the herd of open large language models for real-world claims, is our pipelined system for verifying real-world claims.
-- :trophy: Our system achieved 2nd place in the shared task!
+- :tada: Our system achieved 2nd place in the shared task!
 As the winner utilizes GPT-4o for their pipeline, HerO is the best one among those using open LLMs.
 <p align="center"><img src="https://github.com/user-attachments/assets/6cc0d0ea-78ec-4b84-b9cc-f905916dd972" width="900" height="400"></p>

 - The above figure illustrates our system's inference pipeline.
 We configure three modules using only open LLMs: evidence retrieval, question generation, and veracity prediction.

-#### The main features of the three modules

-- Evidence retrieval: We implement a 2-stage retrieval pipeline using BM25 and [SFR-Embedding-2_R](https://huggingface.co/Salesforce/SFR-Embedding-2_R).
+  + Evidence retrieval: We implement a 2-stage retrieval pipeline using BM25 and [SFR-Embedding-2_R](https://huggingface.co/Salesforce/SFR-Embedding-2_R).
 We expand the query by prompting an LLM to generate hypothetical fact-checking documents.
-- Question generation: We use an LLM to generate a verifying question for an answer candidate.
+  + Question generation: We use an LLM to generate a verifying question for an answer candidate.
 We improve the baseline prompt by using the claim as an additional context.
-- Veracity prediction: We fully fine-tune an LLM to generate justifications and verdicts.
+  + Veracity prediction: We fully fine-tune an LLM to generate justifications and verdicts.

-## Model for replication
-We use the 8b model for question generation and the 70b model for veracity prediction.
-We make the model checkpoints and datasets available at Huggingface 🤗

-- [humane-lab/AVeriTeC-HerO](https://huggingface.co/datasets/humane-lab/AVeriTeC-HerO) is our training dataset for the veraity prediction and justification generation model.
-We modify the [AVeriTeC dataset](https://huggingface.co/chenxwh/AVeriTeC) to be used for instruction training.

-- [humane-lab/Meta-Llama-3.1-8B-HerO](https://huggingface.co/humane-lab/Meta-Llama-3.1-8B-HerO) is our fine-tuned 8b model for veracity prediction and justification generation.
-We use Meta-Llama-3.1-8B for the base model.

-- [humane-lab/Meta-Llama-3.1-70B-HerO](https://huggingface.co/humane-lab/Meta-Llama-3.1-70B-HerO) is our fine-tuned 70b model for veracity prediction and justification generation.
-We use Meta-Llama-3.1-70B as the base model.

-## Code for replication
-We use [vllm](https://github.com/vllm-project/vllm) to infer from LLMs and [axolotl](https://github.com/axolotl-ai-cloud/axolotl) to train LLMs.

-Our repository uses gated models like Llama so that you might need an authentication token of huggingface.

-We also provide the result file of each step in the [data_store/baseline](https://github.com/ssu-humane/HerO/tree/main/data_store/baseline) directory.

 ### Installation
 ```bash